Wilmer-Hutchins High School: April 2024 shooting

 On April 12, 2024, a 17-year-old male student shot a student in the leg inside a classroom shortly after 10:30 AM CDT (UTC-5) and injured him.
 After shooting the student, a teacher was able to direct the armed student out of the school and prevent further injuries.
 The suspect, identified as Ja'Kerian Rhodes-Ewing, shot the student for allegedly beating him up the day before.
 The Dallas Independent School District (Dallas ISD) police chief Albert Martinez alleged that Rhodes-Ewing was allowed into the school with the gun because of human error as there is a metal detector at every entrance, and that a malfunctioning metal detector, which was present at the school, was not being used at the time.

-In the June of 2025, Rhodes-Ewing pled guilty to aggravated assault with a deadly wealon and was sentenced to 5 years in prison.
+In June 2025, Rhodes-Ewing pled guilty to aggravated assault with a deadly weapon and was sentenced to 5 years in prison.